OpticalUltrasoundImaging/labelARPAM/README.md

 * Click "Edit RectBox" or type `e` to enter edit mode.
 Resize boxes or change box labels.
 * `ctrl-d` to duplicate the selected box.
 * `ctrl-v` to copy the bboxes from the previous image to the current image.
+* Click "Save" or `ctrl-s` to save the labels to file.

 In the top right corner, check "Good PA data" and/or "Good US data" to mark these images as good/usable.